 To create your VCDPA notice, follow these steps:

-- Go to Consent notices and choose Edit Notice.
+1. Go to Consent notices and choose Edit Notice

-- Scroll down to the Purposes section.
-The purposes associated with the selected vendors appear above the three mandatory VCDPA categories.
+6. Scroll down to the Purposes section.
+The purposes associated with the selected vendors appear below the three default CPRA categories.
+You can choose to keep these default categories, edit or delete them.

 For now, only the English language is supported for VCDPA notices.